jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualityprofile_activete_rule.md

 ## Argument Reference

-the following arguments are supported
+The following arguments are supported

 - key - (Required) Quality Profile key.
 Can be obtained through api/qualityprofiles/search
 - params - (Optional) Parameters as semi-colon list of key=value.
 Ignored if parameter reset is true.